piyanischal/capstone2020/docs/result.md

         basic_document.json
         document.json
 ```
-* Data can be considered the root
+* For example, Data can be considered the root

 ```
 EPA/EPA-HQ-OAR-2011-0028/EPA-HQ-OAR-2011-0028-0108/document.json